solemansay/Code_Refactor/README.md

 # code-refactor
 This is my first homework assignment while attending the coding Bootcamp at UNC Charlotte.
-I enjoyed this little project and I feel much more confident reading and writing code. having to correct the code was equal parts enjoyable and frustrating.
-My instructor said that it can be like playing wack-a-mole and I didn't quite understand until I experimented and kept refreshing and saving to watch certain aspects of the website change as I messed with the &#60;div&#62;'s.
+I enjoyed this little project and I feel much more confident reading and writing code.
+Having to correct the code was equal parts enjoyable and frustrating.
+My instructor said that it can be like playing wack-a-mole and I didn't quite understand until I experimented, refreshing and saving to watch certain aspects of the website change as I messed with the &#60;div&#62;'s.
 I'm excited about my next challenge and to learn everything that I can about coding!

 # About the assignment:
 What I noticed as soon as I opened the HTML file was the sheer amount of &#60;div&#62;'s and that some content was not filled out, such as the title which I added the name of the website.